 How Do Tax Returns Work?
 The Step-by-Step Process

-This is the essence of where you start.
-All three versions of the 1040 begin with your personal information.
+Your 1040 begins with your personal information.
 A joint return will require your spouse’s information, as well.
 You have to provide your name, address, and Social Security number.

-The status of “qualifying widow(er)” is for widows and widowers whose spouses died in 2015 or 2016, who have remained unmarried through the end of 2017, and who have provided a home for a dependent child in 2017.
+The status of “qualifying widow(er)” is for a person whose spouse died in 2017 or 2018, who has remained unmarried through the end of 2019, and who has provided a home for a dependent child throughout 2019.
 Again, the rules here are very specific and you should review them carefully if you think they might apply.

 Here you will report your income from all sources.
 For most people, this will at least be salary or wages.
-This income, received from an employer, will have been reported to you on a W-2 form.
-You will also report any dividends or interest, unemployment, and alimony that you receive.
+This income, received from an employer, will have been reported to you on a W-2 or 1099 form.
+You will also report any dividends or interest, unemployment, and alimony that you’ve received.

 You will add all this up to arrive at the first of your totals on your return: your total income.